ni-kismet/transformation-matrix-js/README.md

 2D Affine Transformation Matrix
 -------------------------------

-*Copy of the deleted repository epistemex/transformation-matrix-js*
+Copy of the deleted repository epistemex/transformation-matrix-js.
+All rights are reserved to Epistemex.

 An affine transformation matrix (3x3) class for JavaScript that performs various transformations such as rotate, scale, translate, skew, shear, add,